symmy596/SurfinPy/docs/source/tutorial_4.rst

     colors = ['#5B9BD5', '#4472C4', '#A5A5A5', '#772C24', '#ED7D31', '#FFC000', '#70AD47']

-Additionally, SurfinPy has the functionality to allow you to choose which colours are used for each phase.
+Additionally, `surfinpy` has the functionality to allow you to choose which colours are used for each phase.
 Specify within the DataSet class color.

 .. code-block:: python